Kekoo Gandhy: Life and career

 Starting in the 1970s, Kekoo Gandhy was instrumental in developing the former Sir Cowasji Jehangir Public Hall in Bombay into the present National Gallery of Modern Art, Mumbai.
 At various times Kekoo also actively supported the Lalit Kala Akademi (National Academy of Fine Arts) and Triennale India 1968.

 As part of his commitment to the social sphere, Kekoo Gandhy sheltered activists in his home during the Indian Emergency (26 June 1975 – 21 March 1977).
 And during the Hindu fundamentalist Bombay riots (December 1992 – January 1993) he was active in the mohalla (neighbourhood) committees that worked for inter-religious solidarity.
 After working with him for a few years, in 1988, his daughter Shireen Gandhy took over the running of Gallery Chemould.
+Shireen's child, Atyaan Jungalwala, and Sunaina Kewalramani established a new location in 2022 named Chemould CoLab.

 For his work in the Arts, Kekoo Gandhy was awarded the Padma Shri in 2008 by Government of India.
 He died on 10 November 2012, at his home at Bandra bandstand in Mumbai, after a brief illness due to pancreatic cancer.
 He was survived by four children, Rashna, Adil, Behroze, and Shireen.
 His daughter Shireen Gandhy, continues to head Chemould (now Chemould Prescott Road).

 In December 2013, part of Kekoo and Khorshed Gandhy's personal collection of art was sold at Christie's first auction in India.
 The sale included works by Gaitonde, Ram Kumar, Raza, Tyeb Mehta, MF Husain, Jamini Roy, Ganesh Pyne, and Pochkhanawala.

 Kekoo Gandhy appears thinly disguised as Parsi gallery owner 'Kekoo Mody' in Salman Rushdie's The Moor's last sigh (1995).